Linguapress

 C4.
 I can't yet see him (he hasn't appeared).

 YET is very rare in affirmative statements.
-However it is used in affirmative questions:
+However it can be used in affirmative questions:

-C5 Have you yet read the new Harry Potter book ?
+C5 Have you yet seen the new James Bond movie ?

 TIP: to avoid mistakes, do not use YET in affirmative statements.